billyjacobson/simple-alloy-agent/README.md

     ```

     The ADK web interface should now be available at http://localhost:8080, where you can interact with your AlloyDB database using natural language.

+## Disclaimer

+This is example/demo code and may not be actively maintained or ready for production deployment.
+Use at your own risk.